 Directly after the event, more emotional symptoms like shock and denial will kick in which, over time, will turn into feelings of sadness, anger, and guilt.
 It is the persistence of these feelings which then transpire into particular mental health conditions.

 What mental health conditions can traumatic experiences cause?

 While it’s perfectly possible to put on a brave face and have all the support in the world, dealing with the aftermath of a traumatic event is an incredibly personal thing to do.
 Failing to overcome these feelings can lead to a range of serious and potentially life-threatening mental conditions, such as those listed below:

 - Anxiety.
 Traumatic events can leave you feeling anxious about leaving the house and facing the outside world.
 It can cause you to excessively worry and panic over decisions, significantly knocking your levels of self-confidence and self-esteem.

 - Posttraumatic stress disorder (PTSD).
-PTSD is typically associated with the military; due to the traumatic events they experience while at war.
-Common symptoms involve re-experiencing trauma through flashbacks, nightmares or places associated to the event.
-Sleep disturbances, anxiety, alcohol misuse and depression are all commonly brought on as a result.
+PTSD is typically associated with the military, due to the traumatic events they experience while at war.
+Common symptoms involve re-experiencing the trauma through flashbacks, nightmares or places associated with the event.
+Sleep disturbances, anxiety, alcohol misuse, and depression are all commonly brought on as a result.